drshahizan/data-analytics/materials/case-study1.md

 - By what percentage would you like employee retention to increase in the next fiscal year?

 ## Prepare
-It all started with solid preparation.
+It all started with solid **preparation**.
 The group built a timeline of three months and decided how they wanted to relay their progress to interested parties.
 Also during this step, the analysts identified what data they needed to achieve the successful result they identified in the previous step - in this case, the analysts chose to gather the data from an online survey of new employees.
 These were the things they did to prepare:

 - They developed specific questions to ask about employee satisfaction with different business processes, such as hiring and onboarding, and their overall compensation.